survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 };
 ```

-T> The configuration was changed to use `hot: true` over `hotOnly: true` as then the browser refreshes regardless of a possible error during processing.
-The latter option is valuable for debugging HMR when you are implementing the client side interface.

 To benefit from these configuration parts, you need to connect them with *webpack.config.js* as in the complete code example below:

 **webpack.config.js**